Social Research and Analysis (MA) – STEM Designated Degree Program

-The Graduate School requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the MA in Social Research and Analysis graduate program.
+The Office of Graduate Admissions requires a U.S. bachelor’s degree, or the equivalent, in order to be eligible to apply for the MA in Social Research and Analysis graduate program.
+Some advanced undergraduates qualify to begin the program before they graduate.
 Applicants with non-U.S. degrees, please visit the International Applicants page to review the U.S. degree equivalency information.

 In order to make applying for graduate school as seamless as possible for you, we have